-Although, both types of data can be considered as separate entities providing different outcomes and information about a sample, it is important to understand that both types are often needed to perform quality analysis.
-Without knowing why are we seeing a certain pattern in behavioural data, we may try to solve the wrong problem, or the right problem incorrectly.
-A real-life example would be collecting qualitative data about customer preferences, and quantitative data about the number and the age of customers in order to analyse the level of customer satisfaction and find a pattern or correlation of changing preferences with different customer age groups.
+Although both types of data can be considered as separate entities providing different outcomes and information about a sample, it is important to understand that both types are often needed to perform quality analysis.
+Without knowing why are we seeing a certain pattern in behavioral data, we may try to solve the wrong problem, or the right problem incorrectly.
+A real-life example would be collecting qualitative data about customer preferences, and quantitative data about the number and the age of customers in order to analyze the level of customer satisfaction and find a pattern or correlation of changing preferences with different customer age groups.

 Types of Data Sources

 Data can be captured in many different shapes, some may be easier to extract than others.
 Having data in different shapes requires different storage solutions and should therefore be approached in different ways.
-At Kantify, we distinguish between three shapes of data: structured data, unstructured data and semi-structured data.
+At Kantify, we distinguish between three shapes of data: structured data, unstructured data, and semi-structured data.

-Unstructured data is the rawest form of any data, and it can be in any type or file: pictures and graphic images, webpages, PDF files, videos, emails, word processing documents etc. This data is often stored in repositories of files.
+Unstructured data is the rawest form of any data, and it can be in any type or file: pictures and graphic images, webpages, PDF files, videos, emails, word processing documents, etc. This data is often stored in repositories of files.
 Extracting valuable information out of this type of data can be somewhat challenging.
 For example, a text can be analyzed by extracting the topics it covers and whether the text is positive or negative about them.

 As the name implies, semi-structured data is a cross between structured and unstructured data.
-A semi-structured data may have a consistent defined format, however the structure may not be very strict.
+A semi-structured data may have a consistent defined format, however, the structure may not be very strict.
 The structure may not be necessarily tabular and parts of the data may be incomplete, or contain differing types.
-An example can be photos or other graphics tagged with keywords, making it easy to organize and locate graphics.
+An example can be photos of other graphics tagged with keywords, making it easy to organize and locate graphics.

 Historical and Real-Time Data

 Historical datasets can help in answering exactly the types of questions that decision-makers would like to benchmark against real-time data.
 Historical data sources can be best suited for building or modifying predictive or prescriptive models, and offering insights that can improve long-term and strategic decision making.
-The basic definition or real-time data explains it as a data that is passed along the end user as quickly as it is gathered.
-Real-time data can be enormously valuable in things like traffic GPS systems, in benchmarking different kinds of analytics projects and for keeping people informed through instant data delivery.
+The basic definition or real-time data explains it as a data that is passed along the end-user as quickly as it is gathered.
+Real-time data can be enormously valuable in things like traffic GPS systems, in bench-marking different kinds of analytics projects and for keeping people informed through instant data delivery.

 In predictive analytics, both types of data sources should be given equal consideration, as both can help in predicting and identifying future trends.